canjs/canjs/docs/can-guides/commitment/migrating_to_3.0.md

 ### Use can-connect directly

-When using the easy migration path you were secretly using [can-connect/can/model/model], a constructor that is mostly backwards compatible with [can-model].
+When using the easy migration path you were secretly using [can-connect/can/model/model], a constructor that is mostly backwards-compatible with [can-model].

-Most new projects should use can-connect directly, and [can-connect/can/super-map/super-map] is the easiest way to create models with connect's features.
+Most new projects should use can-connect directly, and [can-connect/can/super-map/super-map] is the easiest way to create models with connect’s features.
 Using can-connect directly allows you to use [can-define/map/map]s as your models like so:

 ```js
 var DefineMap = require("can-define/map/map");